Xinyuan-LilyGO/LILYGO_wiki/docs/get_started/en/Meshtastic/Meshtastic_lilygo.md

 >Support for Bluetooth in the ESP32-C6 modules is not yet available in the Meshtastic firmware.
 ## Firmware download

-LILYGO device Meshtastic firmware download address: [Meshtastic Downloads](https://meshtastic.org/downloads/)
+LILYGO equipment Meshtastic firmware download address:[Meshtastic Downloads](https://meshtastic.org/downloads/)